Patient lifts

 Article Rating

-A patient lift is simply a device that helps caregivers at nursing homes, private homes, and hospitals move patients or residents with limited mobility between chairs and beds or from a sitting to a standing position.
-Patient lifts are essential as they help avoid injuries to both the patients and caregivers by providing smooth and comfortable transitions.
+A patient lift is a device that helps caregivers at nursing homes, private residences, and hospitals safely move patients or residents with limited mobility.
+Whether the goal is transferring between chairs and beds or assisting someone from sitting to standing, patient lifts prevent injuries to both patients and caregivers by providing smooth, controlled transitions.

 Important Questions to Ask Before Purchasing a Patient Lift